KaminediVignithaAnagha/KaminediVignithaAnagha/README.md

 HELLO !!

-This is Kaminedi Vignitha Anagha this side, currently a freshmen in Andra University.
+This is Kaminedi Vignitha Anagha this side,

-I am rolling up my sleeves for a hackathon,
+Founder of SafeNest, currently a freshmen in Andra University.

-I am still learning the basics with AI and coding.
+I am rolling up my sleeves for a hackathon and interships, I am still learning the basics with AI and coding.
-I have found myself constantly drawn towards solving real world problems like SafeNest Looking forward for collabs and more interesting aspects of coding.
+I have found myself constantly drawn towards solving real world problems like with SafeNest,VoiceNotes and Interview-Coach Looking forward for collabs and more interesting aspects of coding.

 <img width="480" height="360" alt="Image" src="https://github.com/user-attachments/assets/5e132f64-a5e6-4134-9c78-611a1fd98556" />